lix-project/lix-website/content/faq.md

 effort of a number of long-time Nix, Nixpkgs, NixOS, and Tvix contributors and maintainers -- and has been developed in partnership with a number of prolific Nix-documenters, bloggers, and users.

-We welcome anyone who wants to develop for both Lix and another implementation -- including CppNix and _Tvix_, and our open-source implementation absolutely allows any developer to integrate our code into any license-compatible project.
+We welcome anyone who wants to develop for both Lix and another implementation -- including CppNix and Tvix, and our open-source implementation absolutely allows any developer to integrate our code into any license-compatible project.